andreas128/RePaint/README.md

 <br>

-# How RePaint conditions the diffusion model on the known part
+# RePaint conditions the diffusion model on the known part

 - RePaint uses Denoising Diffusion Probabilistic Models.
 - We condition this process on the given image content.